grocio/semantic-similarity-stm/README.md

 ## Workflow

 ### OPTIONAL Modify Summary Table of previous studies
 In case you want to include/exclude studies.
-It should contains effect sizes and file paths for the materials.
+It should contain effect sizes and file paths for the materials.

 ### Prepare for Materials and Norms
 [English affective norms](https://link.springer.com/article/10.3758/s13428-012-0314-x)